shutter-network/shutter-keyper-deployment/README.md

 ## Prerequisites

+### System requirements

+The computational requirements for running a Keyper node for the Shutter Network are pretty low.

+However, it must be ensured that the Keyper remains online and available as much as possible since a supermajority of all Keypers is required for decryption key generation to work.

+To ensure availability, the system running the Keyper must have a permanent internet connection (i.e., no residential DSL, cable, etc. connections.) and a static public IPv4 address.

+We recommend the following minimum hardware specs:

+- 1 CPU core
+- 2 GB RAM
+- 50GB disk

+We also strongly advise using a monitoring system to ensure continued availability.
+Reliable uptime is highly requested.

+### Software

-You will need a recent version of `docker` that bundles the `docker compose` command.
-// TODO: which docker version @ ulo
+- You will need a recent version of `docker` that bundles the `docker compose` command.  // TODO: which docker version @ ulo
+- For cloning the repository you will need `git`.

+The Keyper node is distributed as a docker-compose stack consisting of multiple services.
+This repository contains all necessary files.

+Your node will, of course, also need access to a Gnosis Chain RPC.
+You can find a list of public RPC points [here at the GC docs](https://docs.gnosischain.com/tools/rpc/).

+One component is opt-in monitoring, which requires opening a port for access to get the data, as well as a public IP address that needs to be shared with the Shutter team if you wish to participate in system-wide monitoring of the nodes.
+Personal monitoring is also possible, but we feel it would be great to have an overview of the whole system as well.

 ## Installation